IrminData/irmin-platform/irmin-console/README.md

 The Wordpress CMS is used to manage the content of the website.
 The Wordpress API is used to fetch the content from the CMS.
 Pages are fetched from the API based on slug.

 Website navigation and footer links are managed in the Wordpress menu section.
 The menu is fetched from the API and used to render the navigation and footer links.

-The menu slugs are hardcoded for different locales.
-See `src/components/website/websiteFooter.tsx` and `src/components/website/websiteNavigation.tsx` for more information.
+The Wordpress menu slugs are found in the translation dictionaries for different locales.
+See [Internationalisation](#internationalisation) for more information.

 For example:
 - `primary-menu-en` -> English website top navigation
 - `footer-menu-fi` -> Finnish website footer links

+See `src/components/website/websiteFooter.tsx` and `src/components/website/websiteNavigation.tsx` for more information.

 We use ACF (Advanced Custom Fields) to create custom fields for the Wordpress posts and pages.
 The key thing in these fields are sections, which are used to create the structure of the page.
 Each section can have multiple fields, such as text, image, or repeater fields.